tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-Here is the result, along with  a grid-overlay and x-y coordinate pair:
+Below is the result, along with a grid-overlay and x-y coordinate label:

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-shear.png" />
   <figcaption>A vertically-sheared red square.</figcaption>
 </figure>

-This section has introduced some fundamental transformation concepts, avoiding anything larger than 2 × 2 matrix.
-If you wish to delve deeper into this domain, exploring the complexities of handling larger matrices, take a look at Python's *NumPy* libarary.
+This section has introduced some fundamental transformation concepts using matrices, while avoiding anything larger than 2 × 2 matrix.
+If you wish to handle larger matrices, take a look at Python's *NumPy* library.

-Next up: doing all of the above transformations without having to worry about the math!
+Next up: performing all of the above transformations without having to worry about the math!

 #### Processing Transform Functions

 After having done transformations the hard way, grasping Processing's transform functions is a breeze.

 Create a new sketch and save it as "transform_functions".
-Within the sketch's folder, create a "data" sub-folder containing a copy of the grid.png and grid-overlay.png files:
+Within the sketch's folder, create a "data" subfolder containing a copy of the grid.png and grid-overlay.png files:

 <a href="{{ site.url }}/img/pitl04/grid.png" download>grid.png</a>
 <a href="{{ site.url }}/img/pitl04/grid-overlay.png" download>grid-overlay.png</a>